Muku-nd/DTSPRJ1/README.md

    ![Parser](readme-assets/Parser_folder.jpeg)

-   THIS IS A CLI TOOL SO RUN IT ON TERMINAL:
+   THIS IS A CLI TOOL :

    run python file:
    ```bash